 Higher education in Sweden

 Higher education in Sweden is divided into three levels, or cycles – first cycle (Bachelor’s level), second cycle (Master’s level) and third cycle (doctoral level).
 All higher education at Uppsala University is offered in the form of courses.
-Students can apply to get admission to a freestanding course or to a degree programme which is a package of courses that leads towards a degree.
+Students can apply for admission to a freestanding course or to a degree programme, which is a package of courses that leads towards a degree.

 At the national level, the Ministry of Education and Science is responsible for higher education and research.
 Sweden has a higher education degree structure and other reforms in line with the current European-wide Bologna process aiming at harmonizing higher education structures in Europe.